thavlik/machine-learning-portfolio/README.md

 `python3 src/main.py --config experiments/mnist/vae/fid.yaml`

 **Note: the script assumes the current working directory is the root of this repository**.
-By convention, all file and directory paths in yaml files are given relative to the repo root.
+By convention, all file and directory paths in yaml files are given relative to the repository root.

 If an experiment hangs during the initial validation pass, it is likely because [nonechucks](https://github.com/msamogh/nonechucks) is suppressing exceptions thrown by the dataset.
 This behavior improves fault tolerance, but can complicate debugging.